Math support for HTML outputs in Sphinx

 imgmath_latex_preamble

 Additional LaTeX code to put into the preamble of the LaTeX files used to translate the math snippets.
-This is left empty by default.
 Use it e.g. to add packages which modify the fonts used for math, such as '\\usepackage{newtxsf}' for sans-serif fonts, or '\\usepackage{fouriernc}' for serif fonts.
 Indeed, the default LaTeX math fonts have rather thin glyphs which (in HTML output) often do not match well with the font for text.

 imgmath_dvipng

 The command name to invoke dvipng.
-The default is 'dvipng'; you may need to set this to a full path if dvipng is not in the executable search path.
+You may need to set this to a full path if dvipng is not in the executable search path.
 This option is only used when imgmath_image_format is set to 'png'.

 imgmath_dvipng_args

 Additional arguments to give to dvipng, as a list.
-The default value is ['-gamma', '1.5', '-D', '110', '-bg', 'Transparent'] which makes the image a bit darker and larger then it is by default (this compensates somewhat for the thinness of default LaTeX math fonts), and produces PNGs with a transparent background.
+The default value makes the image a bit darker and larger than it is by default (this compensates somewhat for the thinness of default LaTeX math fonts), and produces PNGs with a transparent background.
 This option is used only when imgmath_image_format is 'png'.

 imgmath_dvisvgm

 The command name to invoke dvisvgm.
-The default is 'dvisvgm'; you may need to set this to a full path if dvisvgm is not in the executable search path.
+You may need to set this to a full path if dvisvgm is not in the executable search path.
 This option is only used when imgmath_image_format is 'svg'.

 imgmath_dvisvgm_args

 Additional arguments to give to dvisvgm, as a list.
-The default value is ['--no-fonts'], which means that dvisvgm will render glyphs as path elements (cf the dvisvgm FAQ).
+The default value means that dvisvgm will render glyphs as path elements (cf the dvisvgm FAQ).
 This option is used only when imgmath_image_format is 'svg'.

 imgmath_embed